spantaleev/redshift-scheduler/README.rst

 The program is meant to start and run with user privileges.
 You can set it up to start on desktop environment start-up (with ``gnome-session-properties``, ``xfce4-session-settings``, etc.)

-On the first time you can run ``redshift-scheduler`` from the command-line.
+The first time you can run ``redshift-scheduler`` from the command-line.
-During that first start, ``~/config/redshift-scheduler/rules.conf`` will be created, based on the default configuration at ``/usr/share/redshift-scheduler/rules.conf``.
+During that first start, ``~/config/redshift-scheduler/rules.conf`` will be created, based on the default configuration at ``/usr/share/redshift-scheduler/rules.conf.dist``.

 **redshift-scheduler** runs during the day and controls the screen temperature according to the rules in ``~/config/redshift-scheduler/rules.conf``.